 A. The form-based standards adopted pursuant to this chapter shall apply to development proposed to be constructed or carried out in any areas within the Downtown Commercial (DC) Zone and associated corridors as defined in North Bend's Zoning Map per NBMC 18.08.
-Existing buildings and appurtenances that do not conform to the provisions of this code may continue in the same use and form until a threshold defined in 18.30 Nonconforming Uses is met.
+Existing buildings and appurtenances that do not conform to the provisions of this code may continue but shall be regulated pursuant to 18.30.

-B. The form-based standards shall utilize regulating plans and other mechanisms prescribing appropriate land uses, and project and site design principles relating to appropriate building types, housing mix, integration of land uses, and appropriate form for the pedestrian orientation, streetscape, and public realm in the subject area.
+B. The form-based standards shall utilize regulating plans and other mechanisms as adopted by the City Council to prescribe appropriate land uses, and project and site design principles relating to appropriate building types, housing mix, integration of land uses, and appropriate form for the pedestrian orientation, streetscape, and public realm in the subject area.